Cereus aethiops Haw.

 Cereus azureus, Cereus chalibaeus, Cereus landbeckii, Cereus melanacanthus, Cereus seidelii, Piptanthocereus aethiops, Piptanthocereus azureus

-Cereus aethiops is a shrubby, erect, more or less columnar cactus, sometimes prostrate, usually much branched from the base, up to 6.6 feet (2 m) tall and up to 3 inches (7.5 cm) in diameter.
+Cereus aethiops is a shrubby, erect, more or less columnar cactus, sometimes prostrate, usually much-branched from the base, with stems that grow up to 6.6 feet (2 m) tall and up to 3 inches (7.5 cm) in diameter.
 The young stems are blue waxy-coated.
-The spines are black and up to 0.8 inch (2 cm) long.
-The flowers are fragrant, night-blooming, funnel-shaped, white to pale pink, up to 8 inches (20 cm) long and up to 5 inches (12.5 cm) in diameter.
+The spines are black and up to 0.8 inches (2 cm) long.
+The flowers are fragrant, night-blooming, funnel-shaped, white to pale pink, up to 8 inches (20 cm) long, and up to 5 inches (12.5 cm) in diameter.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).